coatyio/coaty-js/docs/README.md

 The `man` subfolder contains Coaty JS manuals in markdown format.

-The `tsdoc` subfolder contains the Coaty JS framework source documentation generated automatically whenever a new `coaty-js` framework release is created (using `npm run cut-release`).
+The `tsdoc` subfolder contains the Coaty JS framework API documentation generated automatically whenever a new `coaty-js` framework release is created (using `npm run cut-release`).

-GitHub Pagses has been configured to host the static website content from the `/docs` folder on the master branch.
+GitHub Pages has been configured to host the static website content from the `/docs` folder on the master branch.
 This means that each time, changes to `man` or `tsdoc` folders are pushed on the master branch, GitHub Pages automatically regenerates the documentation website.